marcusig/woocommerce-product-customizer/src/readme.txt

 <a href="http://demos.mklacroix.com/shop/custom-chair/">Try the demo</a>

+You can report bugs or suggestions on the <a href="https://github.com/marcusig/woocommerce-product-customizer/issues">github repository</a> or the <a href="https://wordpress.org/support/plugin/product-configurator-for-woocommerce/">support forum</a>.

+**Premium addons**

+This premium comes without limitations.
+But if you need more functionalities, look at the available addons:

+* <a target="_blank" href="https://wc-product-configurator.com/product/extra-price/">Extra Price</a> - Add an extra cost to any of the choices you offer in your configurable products.
+* <a target="_blank" href="https://wc-product-configurator.com/product/save-your-design/">Save your design</a> - Get your customers engaged by enabling them to save the design they’ve made.
+* <a target="_blank" href="https://wc-product-configurator.com/product/variable-products/">Variable products</a> - Use the product configurator with variable products.
+* For custom needs, contact me <a href="https://wc-product-configurator.com/contact/">here</a>

 == Installation ==

 There are 3 different ways to install this plugin, as with any other wordpress.org plugin.